 Pine Creek (Alta Toquima Wilderness) is a 11.6 mile moderately trafficked out and back trail located near Tonopah, Nevada that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible from March until November.
+The trail is primarily used for hiking, walking, nature trips, birding, and horses and is best used from March until November.
 Dogs and horses are also able to use this trail.

 Pretty hike which winds along a running stream between colorful canyon walls You may find this hike listed as part of the Pasco Canyon/Pine Creek loop, or as trails to Mt.
 Jefferson (12,000 ft. summit).
 The main TH is located just off the entry to CG, but there is another (nice if you're staying in the CG or if you don't have stock), which is next to stream at campsite #11 at the back of the loop.
 If you don't want to camp, Belmont is a delightful little historic town which has a motel, saloon & cafe.
 There is also a bike trail (signed) located next to the Belmont "hotel".
 Pine Creek trail is a very pretty, very moderate (almost easy) trail which spends a lot of time along and crossing the stream.
 When you're not walking among wildflowers, shimmering leaves, and the lulling sound of running water; you're along the slopes of the canyon, winding among red and brown cliffs and ledges, reminiscent of northern Arizona, or the Spring Mountains.
 Read the USFS trail info to find the high mountain pond, and old mill site.
 Watch for rattlers at TH.